 For students who are not ready to read aloud from passages, MAP Reading Fluency collects data more useful to instruction to provide a profile of the student's foundational decoding and language comprehension skills.
 For example, two critical Foundational Skills domains (i.e., Phonological Awareness and Phonics & Word Recognition) each offer within-domain adaptivity.
 This allows the reported data to point toward a zone of proximal development (ZPD) level within a progression of skills within the domain and to offer instructional resources tightly aligned to this level.
 Each skill assessed aligns to the Common Core State Standards en español (CCSS en español).
 Within the Foundational Skills standards, Spanish MAP Reading Fluency assesses letter identification, phonological awareness standards, and phonics standards through Grade 2.
-Each step in the Phonological Awareness and Phonics & Word Recognition progressions is mapped to best practice instructional materials made available by the University of Texas Austin Building RTI project.
+Each step in the Phonological Awareness and Phonics & Word Recognition progressions is mapped to best practice instructional materials made available by a variety of research-based institutions.

-1.3.3.
-Gauging Improvements in Oral Reading
+1.3.3 Gauging Improvements in Oral Reading

-When students get better at reading texts, they improve their oral reading rate, accuracy, prosody, and passage comprehension.
+As students get better at reading texts, they improve their oral reading rate, accuracy, prosody, and passage comprehension.
 Often, meaningful growth is not best captured by increases in rate on the same level of material.
 It is unfortunate when a student who reads 130 WCPM is compelled to read faster to demonstrate growth.
 If students focus on reading quickly, they jeopardize their ability to make meaning from the text.
 When students can read passages well at a given level (i.e., showing sufficient rate, accuracy, and comprehension), faster reading does not necessarily correlate with better reading.
 Instead, better reading means becoming successful with harder texts and/or deeper comprehension.
 In MAP Reading Fluency, a student who understands what they read aloud is challenged to read from passages at a higher level of text complexity.

-For students reading aloud from passages, WCPM, accuracy, and low-level comprehension are scored automatically, and prosody is rated by a teacher where of interest using audio playback.
+For students reading aloud from passages, SWCPM, accuracy, and low-level comprehension are scored automatically, and prosody can be rated by a teacher using audio playback.
 Spanish MAP Reading Fluency also adjusts the level of text complexity across multiple passages presented, adapting based on comprehension to find a maximum text level at which a student is showing understanding of what they read.

-Chapter 2: Test Design
+Chapter 2 Test Design

 The MAP Reading Fluency test design is based on the Simple View of Reading model (Gough & Tunmer, 1986), a research-validated model of reading development that proposes two broad factors enable or limit passage comprehension: decoding and language comprehension.
 MAP Reading Fluency was developed to assess oral reading fluency, as well as the foundational skills in both decoding and language comprehension that lead to reading fluency.
 In English, when decoding is weak, even a student with excellent oral language comprehension cannot fully comprehend the text.
 While both decoding and language comprehension is not decoding accuracy but decoding rate, or fluency.
-This seems to be a function of the transparent orthography of Spanish, as decoding tends to develop more rapidly than in languages with opaque orthographies, such as English (Tapia, 2016).
+This may be a function of the transparent orthography of Spanish, as decoding tends to develop more rapidly than in languages with opaque orthographies, such as English (Tapia, 2016).

-Spanish MAP Reading Fluency aligns all the decoding, language comprehension, and fluency measures to the CCSS en español.
+Spanish MAP Reading Fluency aligns all the decoding, language comprehension, and fluency measures to the Estándares estatales communes para las artes del lenguaje en español y para la lecto-escritura en historia y estudios sociales, ciencias y materias técnicas (CCSS en español).
 In the CCSS en español, the foundational skills strand includes decoding and fluency components, while language comprehension skills are distributed in other strands.
 Each measure's alignment to the CCSS en español is presented in this report, whereas alignment to other states' standards is documented elsewhere.

-2.1.
-Domains and Measures
+2.1 Domains and Measures